Q: Who can become a member of our YMCA?

 Q: Do you offer childcare while I exercise?

 A: My Playroom gives parents the opportunity to participate in Y programs, classes and activities with the peace of mind that their children are being cared for in a safe, nurturing and loving environment.
 We care for babies 6 months and up (children are required to sit up on their own) and young children can play and make friends while you work out.
 No advance reservation is necessary.
 Come to the front desk to purchase individual, or punch cards passes (15 hours of babysitting) at a nominal fee.
-Hours: Monday – Friday 8:15 am – 1:15 pm; Saturday 8:15 am – noon; Sunday 9:00 am – noon.
+My Playroom is free for those with a current Family Membership.
+Hours: Monday – Friday 8:15 am – 12:15 pm; Saturday 8:15 am – 12:15 pm; Sunday 9:00 am – 12:15 pm.
 To find out more about our hours, policies, procedures and fees, pick up our Parent Handbook at the front desk.

 Q: How much does it cost to become a member?

 A: Our membership fees vary depending on the category of membership you select.
-There is a one-time joining fee and monthly membership fees.
-Our bank draft payment method allows you to terminate your membership (a minimum of 7 business days notice is required prior to your bank draft date); there is no contract, so you can stop your membership at any time.
+There is a one-time joining fee and an option to pay membership fees monthly or annually.
+Our monthly payment method allows you to terminate your membership (written notice is required a minimum of 7 business days prior to your bank draft date); there is no contract, so you can stop your membership at any time.

 We recommend you come in for a tour to help you determine which membership category is best suited to your needs.